skx/puppet-summary/README.md

     $ puppet-summary serve -host 10.10.10.10 -port 4321
     Launching the server on http://10.10.10.10:4321

+To have it listen on any available IP address, specify an empty string:

+    $ puppet-summary serve -host "" -port 4321
+    Launching the server on http://:4321

 Other sub-commands are described later, or can be viewed via:

     $ puppet-summary help